OPC-Router/opc-ua-umati-mssql-grafana/README.md

 ## **Installation**
-After the OPC Router Management and Docker are installed open up a commandline and enter the following:
+Now open the command line after you have installed the required software for your operating system:
-**This process may take up to a couple of minutes.**
+**❕This process may take up to a couple of minutes❕**
 ### **Windows**
 ```powershell
 $(Invoke-WebRequest https://docker.opc-router.cloud/opc-ua-umati-mssql-grafana/win -UseBasicParsing).Content | iex